The MPLS Working Group request that

 for publication, please explain why the document is being forwarded to

-The Document Shepherd has reviewed the document in full three
+The document shepherd has reviewed the document several times

 (4) Does the document Shepherd have any concerns about the depth or